-Apple’s new macOS Big Sur 11.5.1 update could have a huge impact on your Mac’s performance.
+Apple’s macOS Big Sur 11.6.1 update could have a huge impact on your Mac’s performance.
 While some of you should install the firmware today, others might be better off waiting.

-macOS Big Sur 11.5.1 is a point release and it brings an important security patch to Mac devices.
+macOS Big Sur 11.6.1 is a small release and it brings security patches to Mac users.
 It doesn’t have any known features or bug fixes on board.

 If you missed macOS Big Sur 11.5, the update carried 35 new security patches that will help protect your Mac from harm.
 If you're interested in the details, check out the company's security site.